abenteuerzeit/viva-la-carte/README.md

 ## IMPLEMENTATION
+To get the data for the nutritional content of foods, you can use a database or API that provides this information.
+For example, the USDA National Nutrient Database provides a database of foods and their nutritional content, which you can use to get the information you need for your meal plan generator.

+You can access this database through the USDA API, which allows you to query the database and retrieve the nutritional data for specific foods.
+You can then use this data to create instances of the NutritionFacts class in your C# code, which will store the information about the nutritional content of each food.

+Alternatively, you can also use a different database or API that provides similar information, as long as it includes the macronutrients and micronutrients that you want to consider in the meal plan.
+There are many sources of nutritional data available, so you can choose the one that best meets your needs and requirements.

 1. Get Nutrition Data for foods
 2. Get a list of 100 foods with the highest amount of each nutrient from the USDA National Nutrient Database
 3.  var plan = new MealPlan();